dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/05-cost-allocation/index.md

 [Screenshot Placeholder for a notebook querying logs]

-Note - Screenshot 1: Cost Allocation Allowlist page showing dt.cost.costcenter and dt.cost.product.
+> Cost Allocation Allowlist page showing dt.cost.costcenter and dt.cost.product.

-Tip: If attributes are missing, they must be added to the allowlist before cost allocation can work.
-In this case, we've done that for you beforehand.
-Please refer to https://docs.dynatrace.com/docs/shortlink/dps-manage-cost-allocation#cost-allocation-allowlist.
+***

-Step 2: Open the Out-of-the-Box Cost Allocation Dashboard
+**Step 2: Open the Out-of-the-Box Cost Allocation Dashboard**
 Goal: Visualize how cost allocation attributes are applied to DPS usage.

 Navigate to Dashboards → Cost Allocation Overview

 [Screenshot Placeholder for the dashboard with a breakdown - WE NEED TO MAKE SURE TO UPLOAD THE DASHBOARD WITHIN PROVISIONING]

-Note - Screenshot 2: Dashboard overview showing cost allocation breakdown by cost center and product.
+> Dashboard overview showing cost allocation breakdown by cost center and product.

+***

 Summary
 In this lab, you: